teociaps/SwaggerUI.Themes/CONTRIBUTING.md

 ## Working with Styles and Scripts

-When contributing changes to CSS or JavaScript files, please follow these guidelines to ensure both original and minified versions are properly maintained.
+When contributing changes to CSS or JavaScript files for themes, please follow these guidelines to ensure both original and minified versions are properly maintained.

 ### Minification Process